 Like the toolchest proper, the sawtill is made from solid medium-density Honduras mahogany joined with dovetails.
 The lid, central horizontal divider, and bottom are all solid-wood frame-and-panel construction.
-Like the toolchest, the sawtill’s lid has deep vertical sides to add stiffness and prevent warping, but unlike the toolchest, nothing is mounted in the lid.
+Like the toolchest, the sawtill’s lid has deep vertical sides to add stiffness and prevent warping, but unlike the toolchest, nothing is mounted inside the lid.
 A wooden lip projects down from the lid aligning it to the base and sealing it tightly when closed.

 When open, the saw handles protrude above the sawtill’s sides making them easy to see, remove, and replace without fiddling around.
 This is important.

 Due to this construction, neither drawer nor lid have ever warped or become sticky.

 The top compartment is sized to house 8-26” Disston No.12 saws, or a mixture of Western and larger Japanese saws.
 The drawer underneath will hold a dozen Japanese saws along with files and other saw-related tools.

 The sawtill’s width is a hair narrower than Moby Dick’s sliding trays, and its overall height with lid closed is the same as the combined height of three trays.
 It therefore nestles neatly inside the space created when the three trays are slid to the back.
 The toolchest’s lid can be closed with the sawtill in this position locking it in securely.

 When this saw till was new I installed boards with the classic slits-n-slots in the top compartment to retain saws, but changed to plywood dividers long ago because they are more flexible, quicker to access/replace, keep saws from banging against each other when removing/replacing them, and allow me to wrap the saws for additional protection during long-term storage and transit.
 I would never go back to slits-n-slots.